B-Galati/monolog-sentry-handler/README.md

 ### Why symfony guide while there is an [official Symfony bundle](https://github.com/getsentry/sentry-symfony)?

-The symfony official bundle relies on Symfony [KernelException event](https://symfony.com/doc/current/reference/events.html#kernel-exception) to send event to Sentry while Symfony already cares about logging/capturing errors thanks the Monolog bundle.
+The symfony official bundle relies on Symfony [KernelException event](https://symfony.com/doc/current/reference/events.html#kernel-exception) to send event to Sentry while Symfony already cares about logging/capturing errors thanks to Monolog bundle.

 At the end, it's not possible to report silenced error with the bundle which can be problematic if you want to be aware of problems without making your app crashed.